 and that far from wielding its power in the interests of one man, it is quite prepared to sacrifice everybody’s vital immediate interests to the execution of what it assumes be the law of History or the law of Nature.” ( Cohen, p.
 548)

-In the contemporary world today, the legislative effect of nationalistic policies of States promulgating ethnical, linguistic and racial superiority of certain groups of people bodes ill for the protection of the rights of minorities and vulnerable individuals.
+In this post-Holocaust world we live in today, the legislative effect of nationalistic policies of States promulgating ethnical, linguistic, racial and economic superiority of privileged groups of people bodes ill for the protection of rights of minorities and vulnerable individuals.

 Rawls’ theory of justice is premised on the supposition that a society is a self- sufficient association of persons ‘who in their relations to one another recognize certain rules of conduct as binding and who for the most part act in accordance with them.” ( Cohen, p.686)